Dee0092/ABC/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Hyperscanning
+- social interactions
-- Quantitative MRI
+- human language

 # Education to show in About widget
 education: